-Finally, PMTU is again sponsoring Jac Ford’s Warrior Weekend on November 1st and 2nd.
+PMTU is again sponsoring Jac Ford’s Warrior Weekend.
+The date is to be determined.
 Jac continues his legacy of stewardship, volunteerism, and constant support for our men and women in uniform.
 Each year, Jac hosts this event, which honors the service and sacrifice that these special people and their families have made to protect and serve our country.
 Honorees and guests gather for a relaxing weekend of festivities that include lodging, a thank-you dinner, great stories, and of course, a guided fly-fishing trip on the PM.
 PMTU wishes to thank Jac, as well as the guides and others, who come together to donate their time and resources to give back to those who serve.

 First Brown Banquet — plan to resume when COVID restrictions are lifted